top of page

 • What is an Agile Learning Center?

 Agile Learning Centers restore the joy of learning with a surprisingly effective educational approach: intentional culture supporting self-directed learning reinforced by agile management tools.
-You can learn more about Agile Learning Centers at agilelearningcenters.org.
+You can learn more about Agile Learning Centers atagilelearningcenters.org.

 • What is self-directed education?

-Self-directed education is a learner-centered approach that empowers individuals to take charge of their own learning journey.
+Self-directed education (SDE) is a learner-centered approach that empowers individuals to take charge of their own learning journey.
 Instead of following a predefined curriculum or structure, learners have the freedom to explore their interests, passions, and curiosities at their own pace and in their own way.
 This approach acknowledges that every individual has unique learning styles, strengths, and goals.
 Through self-directed education, learners develop essential skills such as critical thinking, problem-solving, and self-motivation, while cultivating a deep sense of autonomy and ownership over their learning process.
 Whether through independent research, hands-on projects, or mentorship, self-directed education encourages lifelong learning and fosters a deep love for discovery and growth.
 Learn more about SDE at self-directed.com

 • How does ALC compare to other models of alternative education?